corcorana/restingIAF/iaf_manu.md

 ![*Fig_pafs.* Power spectral density (PSD) plots displaying frequency component distribution of averaged signal variance across a 2 min eyes-closed resting-state EEG recording (POz).
 Light grey column indicates the standard alpha band interval, which constitutes the search window for the peak frequency. *Left panel*: Linear scaled PSD ranging 1 to 25 Hz.
 Strong alpha band activity is evidenced by a sharp component spanning ~7.5 to 12.5 Hz, and peaking at ~9.75 Hz. *Central panel*: Alternative depiction of left panel PSD in which ordinate data have been log-transformed into decibels.
 In this case, decibel-scaling has the effect of accentuating the relatively minor peak detected in the beta range of the spectrum (this activity approximates the first harmonic of the dominant alpha rhythm). *Right panel*: Log-log plot of spectral density estimates across all resolved frequency bins ranging 1 to 100 Hz (frequencies and power estimates have been log~10~-transformed).
 The alpha peak represents a marked deviation from the $1/f$ inverse power-law (indicated by the broken line) characteristically approximated by log-transformed EEG power spectra.](figs/pafs.png?raw=true){#pafs}

-PAF estimates are typically extracted from parieto-occipital EEG channels while the participant relaxes with their eyes closed.
+PAF estimates are typically extracted from parieto-occipital EEG channels while the participant relaxes with their eyes closed [note that such alpha activity is sometimes referred to as the posterior dominant rhythm; e.g. @lodder2011].
 This strategy exploits the classic observation that alpha oscillations dominate the EEG recorded over centro-posterior scalp regions when visual sensory input is suppressed [@barry2007;@sadaghiani2016].
-As such, this feature of the EEG is sometimes referred to as the posterior dominant rhythm [e.g., @lodder2011].
 Although PAF can often be rapidly ascertained upon visual inspection of the PSD function ([Fig_pafs](#pafs)), this approach to IAF extraction is inefficient and potentially impractical when dealing with large datasets [@goljahani2012].
 Moreover, it is well documented that a sizeable proportion of individuals fail to manifest an unambiguous PAF, either on account of there being more than one prominent peak within the alpha band [e.g., so-called ‘split-peaks’; @chiang2011], or due to a general lack of rhythmic alpha activity [e.g., @anokhin1996] (see [Fig_bad_pafs](#bad_pafs)).
 Under the former circumstances, the adjudicator<!-- AC: this term has proved controversial. i deliberately wanted to underscore the tacit subjectivity involved in judging whether a given PSD manifests a (singular) peak. i'm open to alteratives but would like to retain this connotation, if possible. --> must decide whether a single, primary peak can be justifiably discerned amidst competing peak candidates; under the latter, they must decide whether the signal is too noisy to derive reliable inferences pertaining to IAF.